shidalgo12/Plotly-Challenge/README.md

 ### Read Data via D3

-A D3, JavaScript library was used to read and visualize data sourced through a .json file and interactively displayed in an .html file.
+A D3, JavaScript library was used to read and visualize multiple arrays of data sourced through a .json file and interactively displayed in an .html file.
 Value variables were created and inserted into plotting codes to build a bar and bubble chart.

-### Interactive Dropdown Menu
+### Interactive Dropdown Menu and Data Panel

 An html dropdown menu was developed to hold a list of Subject IDs and resopnsively adjust chart values upon selection.
+A separate data array was read to pull the selected patient's demographic information and rendered into an html div tag.

 ![](Images/DropDown.png)